Skin (British band): History

 Skin were formed in the early 1990s by ex-Jagged Edge members Myke Gray (born 12 May 1968, Fulham, London) and Andy Robbins (also formerly of Tokyo Blade) along with former Kooga vocalist Neville MacDonald (born in Ynysybwl, Pontypridd, Wales) and drummer Dicki Fliszar, formerly of Bruce Dickinson's touring band and band Vamp.

-Originally called Taste, they went through a number of names (Obsession, Bad For Good, Phoenix) as they played a smattering of small club dates throughout 1992.
+Whilst their first official name was Taste, prior to deciding on a name, Skin first appeared at Westar Studios in 1992 under the name ‘Harry’s Herberts’.
+The name was a construct by their tour manager Harry Mohan (Sanctuary Music) who made the original booking and when prompted to provide a name for the band just said “book them in as Harry’s Herberts for now”.
+It wasn’t until some months later and a few names (including (Obsession, Bad For Good, and Phoenix) whilst touring small clubs in 1992 did they settle on Skin.

 The band showed enough quality on these dates to be offered a management deal with Sanctuary Management, who also handled Iron Maiden and, ultimately, a record deal with Parlophone.
 Through Iron Maiden vocalist Bruce Dickinson, the band came to the attention of the American record producer Keith Olsen who offered to produce their debut at his 'Goodnight LA' Studio.
 During 1993, the band flew to Los Angeles and began recording.
 Once the sessions were finished, the band listened to the finished product and decided more was needed so another three songs were recorded with Shay Baby producing.

 Prior to the release of the album, the band finally decided upon the name Skin (someone had written it down on a wall) and embarked upon a 14 date UK tour supporting Little Angels.
 Another support tour, this time with Thunder helped swell their growing fan base and, in 1993, they released their debut effort The Skin Up EP.
 This was followed by House of Love before their first UK chart single "Money", which peaked at no 18.
 The debut album, entitled Skin sold even better, breaking into the top 10 and peaking at no 9 in the UK Albums Chart.
 Another single from the album, "Tower of Strength" which was backed with live material from their Donington Monsters of Rock appearance in 1994, also broke into the top 20 and reached no 19 in the UK Singles Chart.